Over 95% of electric vehicle drivers would make another EV their next car – AAA study.

 Once you’re in the swing of things, charging an electric car becomes much more convenient than filling up a gasser.
 As more long-range EVs hit the market and more charging stations come online, it’s only going to get easier.

 This is even more notable given the selection of cars for the study.
-Tesla owners love their cars and don’t feel these concerns nearly as much with their long ranges and an incredible network of well-supported fast chargers.
+Tesla owners love their cars and don’t feel these concerns nearly as much owners of EVs from other manufacturers given the long ranges of Teslas and an incredible network of well-supported fast chargers for them.

-With the exception of the Chevy Bolt, all of those cars have between 110 and 150 miles of range – making it even more meaningful that the vast majority of their drivers no longer suffer from range anxiety or worry about where to charge.
+With the exception of the Chevy Bolt, all of the cars surveyed have between 110 and 150 miles of range—making it even more meaningful that the vast majority of their drivers no longer suffer from range anxiety or worry about where to charge.

 It’s true that these shorter range EVs don’t work for everybody, and if someone gets into an electric vehicle that doesn’t have enough range for their driving needs, or they don’t have reliable charging at work or home, they are much more likely to have a negative experience and go back to gas.